Find out which services and goods relating to welfare are exempt from VAT, and if welfare services and goods that you provide can be exempt from VAT.

 6.7 If welfare advice is provided as part of a course, class or lesson

 The charity or state regulated private welfare institution may be making a supply of education.
 Education includes lectures, conferences and distance teaching.
-Please see Notice 701/30 Education and vocational training for more information.
+Please see Education and vocational training (VAT Notice 701/30) for more information.

 6.8 If the welfare advice or information is given as part of a vocational training course

 If you provide welfare advice to prepare attendees for future employment or add to their knowledge in order to improve their performance in their current job you may be providing vocational training.
-Please see Notice 701/30 Educational and vocational training for more information.
+Please see Education and vocational training (VAT Notice 701/30) for more information.
 But, if you merely supply welfare advice in the form of goods, such as a video or DVD, then the supply will not be training.